 - Their work is project-oriented and is typically completed in a short amount of time.

 Next week, we’ll talk about how to set yourself up as an independent contractor.
 For the employers trying to walk the line, we’ll talk about best practices for staying compliant while working with independent contractors.

 Still have questions?

 Let us help you.
-It’s our business to keep clients remain compliant.
+It’s our business to keep clients remaining compliant.